Eating Disorders and Emotions: How Emotion Regulation Impacts Eating Behaviors

 Acceptance and commitment therapy (ACT) is another therapeutic approach designed to help people more positively and proactively deal with negative thoughts and feelings.

-Rather than attempting to stop or change certain thoughts or thought patterns, the method instead encourages patients to understand and accept their less-pleasant thoughts as part of a normal spectrum of emotions.
+Rather than attempting to stop or change specific thoughts or thought patterns, the method encourages patients to understand and accept their less pleasant thoughts as part of a normal spectrum of emotions.
 The energy that would be used to redirect these thoughts is then instead directed toward building healthier and more positive hobbies, habits, and interests.

-ACT deploys a number of psychological strategies to help patients disassociate their “self” from their thoughts.
+ACT deploys several psychological strategies to help patients disassociate their “self” from their thoughts.
 This newfound psychological space is then used to help them have more measured, healthy, and positive reactions to situations.

-The strategy has also been found to increase psychological flexibility, which is an underlying factor of many eating disorders and mental disorders in general.
+The strategy has also been found to increase psychological flexibility, which is an underlying factor for many eating disorders and mental disorders in general.12

 Searching